Richard Ashworth (headmaster): Tottenham

+Rather than returning to Lancashire after finishing at Homerton, Ashworth decided to remain in London, beginning his teaching career in Tottenham.
+He first held a probationary post at Seven Sisters School, a typical "board school" with separate departments for infants, girls, and boys.
+Shortly after, on 7 July 1890, Ashworth secured a formal appointment as an Assistant Master at Noel Park Boys' School.
+The selection process was highly competitive; the board minutes record that Ashworth was selected only after three rounds of balloting by the board members, eventually securing the post with an annual salary of £70.

-After completing his training at Homerton College, Ashworth began his teaching career in Tottenham.
-He first worked at Seven Sisters School, a typical "board school" with separate departments for infants, girls, and boys.
-At the age of twenty-one, he took on the role of teacher at the school, where he began to gain experience in the classroom.
-In 1892, at the age of twenty-three, Ashworth became second master of the boys department at the Lancastrian School, a large school located in one of Tottenham's poorer areas.
-The school faced significant challenges, including high truancy rates and a difficult social environment, with many children living in poverty.
-Despite these challenges, Ashworth was known for his dedication and his efforts to improve the attendance and discipline of the students.
-During this time, Ashworth continued his own education, completing a B.A. from the University of London in 1899.
+In 1892, at the age of twenty-three and still on probation, he was promoted to second master of the boys' department at the Lancastrian School, a large institution in one of Tottenham's poorest areas.
+The school faced severe challenges, including extreme poverty, high truancy rates, and frequent epidemics of scarlet fever and smallpox.
+Despite these difficulties, Ashworth became known for his dedication and was noted for his ability to maintain discipline and improve attendance, frequently deputising for the headmaster.
+During this period, he concluded his probationary teaching service with the formal award of his government parchment in February 1894, while continuing his academic studies in his spare time, completing an external B.A. from the University of London in 1899.

-In 1900, Ashworth was appointed headmaster of Woodlands Park Boys’ School in Tottenham.
-His appointment was noted by some as politically influenced, given his prominent role as the Secretary of the local Liberal and Radical Union.
+In 1900, Ashworth was appointed headmaster of Woodlands Park Boys' School in Tottenham.
 Under his leadership, the school saw rapid growth, with the number of students increasing significantly.
 Ashworth's management and teaching methods were praised in annual inspections, and the school's success reflected his effective organisation, enthusiasm, and commitment to both his staff and students.

-Ashworth became Principal of a new Pupil Teachers' Centre which was being set up in the 'Cedars' on Tottenham Green.
+In February 1904, following a ballot of seven candidates, Ashworth was appointed Principal of the Tottenham Pupil Teachers' Centre, succeeding the late Mr. T. E. Margerison.
+Upon his departure from Woodlands Park to take up the role, his staff presented him with a silver tea and coffee service; the second master, Mr. Emery, noted that the staff 'could not have had a more considerate' headmaster.
 Under his care, the Centre expanded rapidly, and its students achieved the highest percentage of success in the preliminary examinations in the country.
 However, the educational philosophy shifted, leading to the proposal for the abolition of such centres.
 The Tottenham Centre was closed down in July 1910.
 The official note marking its closure included a tribute to Ashworth's work.